dendronhq/dendron-site/vault/dendron.topic.publish.md

 This site that you are looking at is published using Dendron.

-Checkout our [[quickstart guide|dendron://dendron.dendron-site/dendron.topic.publish.cook.github]] for publishing to github pages to get started
+Checkout our [[quickstart guide|dendron://dendron.dendron-site/dendron.topic.publish.cook.github]] for publishing to GitHub Pages to get started

 ## Details

-Dendron publishes your notes using a custom [Next.js](https://nextjs.org/) application, also available on [github](https://github.com/dendronhq/nextjs-template).
+Dendron publishes your notes using a custom [Next.js](https://nextjs.org/) application, also available on [GitHub](https://github.com/dendronhq/nextjs-template).